CodeYourFuture/The-Piscine/Project-Music-Data/README.md

 You **must not** implement any kind of authentication.
 Just a drop-down to choose which user's information to display.

-Your GitHub repository must contain unit tests which demonstrate that your code works.
+Your GitHub repository must contain at least one unit test which demonstrates that your code works.
 End to end tests are optional.
+Testing via the DOM is optional.

+Every view of your website must be accessible.
+We will test this by making sure that "Snapshot" mode of Lighthouse gives 100% accessibility for any view we look at.

 ## Questions to answer